Get Professional API 510 Training with International Certification

 • Calculate maximum vessel MAWP given vessel parts MAWP and elevations

-• Calculate whether a cylindrical shell meets the Code design for external pressure.
+• Calculate whether a cylindrical shell meets Code design for external pressure.

 • Calculate a test pressure compensating for temperature.
 (UG-99 & UG-100)